Policy and Procedure Name:

 claim note and documentation requirements; and

-if they can potentially be allowed by automated processing.
-If the claim does
+be allowed by automated processing.
+If the claim does not meet the ACP

-not meet the ACP eligibility rules:
+eligibility rules:

-ACP” work item;
+item;

 b.
 The

-claim will be assigned to the appropriate team (e.g. medical only, lost time,
+claim will be assigned to the appropriate team (e.g. medical-only, lost-time,

 special claims); and